apache/nuttx-apps/examples/README.txt

       background window.
 Default depends on CONFIG_EXAMPLES_NXTEXT_BPP.
     CONFIG_EXAMPLES_NXTEXT_BPP -- Pixels per pixel to use.
 Valid options include 2, 4, 8, 16, 24, and 32.
 Default is 32.
+    CONFIG_EXAMPLES_NXTEXT_NOGETRUN -- If your display is read-only OR if reading is not reliable, then select this configuration to avoid reading from the display.
     CONFIG_EXAMPLES_NXTEXT_EXTERNINIT - The driver for the graphics device on this platform requires some unusual initialization.
 This is the for, for example, SPI LCD/OLED devices.
 If this configuration is